 Perhaps a lesser known benefit is ‘givers’ enjoy more career success.
 At work, givers are the supportive people who enjoy sharing their expertise and helping the careers of others.
 They share their networks and business contacts and give their time in mentoring people.
 And because ‘what goes around comes around’ everybody wins in the long run.
 Studies by Adam Grant, have shown the higher we look up the corporate ladder the more givers we find.

 Giving brings with it one significant risk.
 While more givers are found at top of the corporate ladder, a lot of givers also end up at the bottom of the ladder.

 Sometimes it’s because they give too much.
 Often it’s because they give to the wrong people;– the ‘takers!’

 ‘Takers’ are those who exploit others for their own personal gain.
 Takers are the people who compete against their colleagues and are ruthless in business.
-For them, short term gains are better than long term relationships.
+For them, short-term gains are better than long-term relationships.

 Other people exist for them to use.
 It’s all about them.
-In your personal life takers are the people who always expect favours, dominate conversations, or seek attention or support without offering the same in return.
+In your personal life takers are the people who always expect favors, dominate conversations, or seek attention or support without offering the same in return.
 Again, it’s all about them.